flokapi/leetcode-explanations/dynamic_programming/README.md

 - the values of the interval `2->3` are the same as `0->1`, except being added by one because of the bit in the second position.
 - the values of the interval `4->7` are the same as `0->3`, except being added by one because of the bit in the third position.

-In other words, the number of ones for any value can be calculated in constant time using previously computed values.
+In other words, the number of `1` for any value can be calculated in constant time using previously computed values.

 `C(v) = 1 + C(v - last_power_of_two) `